 the employee must continue to pay contributions under any Preston part-time buy-back contract.

-Additional Survivor Benefit Contributions (A S B Cs) for cohabitee survivor’s pension
+ASBCs for cohabitee survivor’s pension

-Any existing A S B C contracts continue to be paid (unless the member elects to end the contract).
-Members who had not entered into an A S B C contract for all or part of their pre 6 April 1988 membership to count for a cohabitee survivor’s pension by 31 March 2014 can no longer do so.
+Any existing Additional Survivor Benefit Contributions (ASBC) contracts continue to be paid, unless the member elects to end the contract.
+ASBC contracts allow members to pay extra so that pre 6 April 1988 membership counts towards a cohabitee survivor’s pension.
+An ASBC contract must have started before 31 March 2014.
+It is not possible to start a new ASBC contract now.
 Payments under existing A S B C contracts are expressed as a percentage of the member’s full time equivalent pensionable pay.
 The contributions should only be deducted on the 2008 Scheme definition of pensionable pay, ie excluding any pay that is pensionable in the 2014 Scheme, but which was not pensionable in the 2008 Scheme – such as non-contractual overtime.

 During any period of: